California Penal Code Section 207 Kidnapping

-Kidnapping is a felony that can land you in California state prison for up to eight (8) years.
-Aggravated kidnapping, which is also a felony, carries a sentence of five (5) years to life.
+Kidnapping is a felony that can land you in California state prison for up to eleven(11) years.
+Aggravated kidnapping, which is also a felony, carries a sentence life in prison without the possibility of parole.

-How can we successfully defend you of charges California Penal Code 207 PC Kidnapping?
+How can we successfully defend you against a charge of violating California Penal Code 207 PC Kidnapping?

 There are many defenses that may be raised to fight a charge of “kidnapping” in California.
-Below are the most common ones:
+Below are some of the most common ones:

 - Good Faith Belief in Consent:If the defendant had a reasonable belief that the victim consented to the movement, then the defendant is not guilty of kidnapping.

 - Consent: If the victim actually consented to the movement, then the defendant is not guilty of kidnapping.
-The defendant is not guilty of “kidnapping” if the other person “consented” to go with the defendant.
 The other person consented if he/she:

 - Freely and voluntarily agreed to go with or be moved by the defendant

 - Had enough maturity and understanding to choose to go with the defendant.